cadia-lvl/alignment-and-segmentation/README.md

 ## Running
-1. To run the scripts, clone this directory in the Kaldi egs folder.
+1. To run the scripts, clone this directory in the Kaldi egs folder or just make sure  that path.sh points to your working version of kaldi.

 2. Adjust the directory locations.

+    Within path.sh change ASSET_ROOT and KALDI_ROOT to your directories.

+    Change path for exp, data, mfcc, and mfcc_hires in conf/path.conf

+    Within run.sh change srcdir and corpusdir, possibly the in-between variables too if you don't have the same directory structure.

 3. Then, everything can be run through the bash script run.sh.
 On the command line type: